skoldborg/React-Basics-Course/02 - Styled Components/README.md

 # 01 - CSS-in-JS with Styled Components

-In this lesson we will get familiar with the concept of CSS-in-JS and more specifically, [Styled Components](https://styled-components.com/).
+In this lesson we will get familiar with the concept of CSS-in-JS and more specifically [Styled Components](https://styled-components.com/).

 ## Assignments